Computation and properties of the Epstein zeta function with applications to quantum systems: Application to quantum systems

 The Epstein zeta function forms the basis for studying long-range interacting classical and quantum systems with applications ranging from the computation of Madelung constants in theoretical chemistry \cite{schwerdtfeger100YearsLennardJones2024,burrowsMadelungConstantDimensions2022}, over unconventional superconductivity \cite{buchheit2023exact}, to high energy physics \cite{wolf1999exact,ambjornPropertiesVacuumMechanical1983}.
-In this section, we use our efficiently implemented Epstein zeta function to explore two relevant systems arising in condensed matter and quantum physics.
+In this section, we use our efficiently implemented Epstein zeta function to explore two relevant systems arising in condensed matter physics and quantum field theory.